Human mission to Mars: Technological innovations and hurdles

-A person who is inactive for an extended period of time loses strength and muscle and bone mass.
+A person who is inactive for an extended period of time loses strength, muscle and bone mass.
 Spaceflight conditions are known to cause loss of bone mineral density in astronauts, increasing bone fracture risk.
-Last mathematical models predict 33% of astronauts will be at risk for osteoporosis during a human mission to Mars.
-A resistive exercise device similar to ARED would be needed in the spaceship.
+The most recent mathematical models predict 33% of astronauts will be at risk for osteoporosis during a human mission to Mars.
+A resistive exercise device similar to an Advanced Resistive Exercise Device (ARED) would be needed in the spaceship but would not fully counteract the loss of bone mineral density.